 Wanna skip to the good part?

 Also, there is such a great thing about it taking me so long to get the plans and posts done for this goat barn!
 Luckily for you, after using it for a year and a half, I have been able to identify any problems that there are with how I did things!
 Lol!
-You now get to save yourself the hassle of rebuilding gates and wasting time, because I will over course share the faults and how I remedied them so you don’t have to make the same ones!
+You now get to save yourself the hassle of rebuilding gates and wasting time, because I will of course share the faults and how I remedied them so you don’t have to make the same ones!
 You are so welcome! 😆

 Alright, let’s build some gates for this goat house!!